What is Luck?

 What is luck?
 Luck is where chance and consciousness merge.

 Luck is our brains trying to make sense of a chance occurrence.
 Humans tend to draw conclusions and see patterns where there are none.
 It’s the way our brains are wired.
-A combination of science, math and psychology create what we call luck.
+Luck is a combination of science, math and psychology mixed together to create what we call luck.

 Let’s look at each of these more closely.